v2.8.12 — agentic coding harness · subscription-backed coding agents · master daemon

 "I hit my rate limit and lost the rest of the day."

-Anthropic's 5-hour and weekly windows aren't visible until you're already blocked. subctl routes new coding work to the greenest of your Claude Code / Codex subscriptions and runs the supervisor on local LM Studio so it never eats your weekly cap.
+Anthropic's 5-hour and weekly windows aren't visible until you're already blocked.
+The subctl dispatcher routes new coding work to the greenest of your subscription accounts and runs the supervisor on local LM Studio so it never eats your weekly cap.

 what only subctl does